Cairo Travel Guide

 Warning: Protests in Cairo are common as conservative religious groups and the military clash over the formation of a new government and the way forward for the country.
 Visitors should avoid downtown Cairo, including Tahrir Square and the Egyptian Museum of Antiquities, as the protests have turned violent and clashes with police are frequent.
-Also note that embassies are often the target of protests and the US Embassy in Cairo, in particular, has been the site of multiple violent protests in September 2012.
+Also note that embassies are often the target of protests and the US Embassy in Cairo, in particular, has been the site of multiple violent protests.

 The city is bursting with people, colours, smells and tastes and travellers will be thrilled by the experience of the Egyptian markets and coffee houses, not to mention the mouth-watering array of quality restaurants in Cairo.
 For those keen to do a little late-night exploring the Cairo nightlife is also worth investigating.

 Cairo is hot and dry all year and only has two seasons: a swelteringly hot summer between May and October, and a mild winter between November and April.
 The best time to visit is in the cooler winter months when the heat is less overwhelming.
 The nights can get cold in Cairo so visitors should bring something warmer for the evenings.
 Read more on Cairo's Climate and Weather.

 What to see in Cairo

 -Spend a few hours, or a few days, in the Egyptian Museum of Antiquities.